Hofls/useful-info/cookbooks/human-computer/graphic-design/graphic-design.md

 * `Flow` - movement and direction (leading an eye from one part to another)
 * `Harmony` - combination of similar or related elements (adjacent colors, shapes, texture)
 * `Focal point` - point of interest, focus (draws attention)
+* `Function` - consideration of main objective, does design reached the goal? (e.g. make viewer interested in a product)

 ##### Design checklist
 * Check balance, proximity, alignment, flow, harmony, font